korney4eg/korney4eg.github.io/tasks/_posts/2021-02-01-phase2-task2-run-blog-in-containers.md

 difficulty: 3
 ---

-"Video Games Magazine" become so popular that it was decided to hire programmer that would create plugins for wordpress that would customize your site.
+"Video Games Magazine" become so popular that it was decided to hire programmer that would create plugins for WordPress that would customize your site.
 One day appeared girl named Mei.
-Mei asked you to setup her wordpress in docker on her laptop, so that she can develop locally.
-After you proposed to use Vagrant she answered that Vagrant and VMs is The Prehistoric Period and she want's to have something modern.
+Mei asked you to set up her WordPress in docker on her laptop, so that she can develop locally.
+After you proposed to use Vagrant she answered that Vagrant and VMs is The Prehistoric Period, and she wants to have something modern.

 <!--more-->